quboqin/hexo/source/_posts/Setup-Webpack-from-Scratch.md

 3. The paths in `require` are alway relative to these files.
 FOr more detail information, here is the [reference link](https://stackoverflow.com/questions/8131344/what-is-the-difference-between-dirname-and-in-node-js) on Stackoverflow.

-I give a example below, our directory is like this:
+I give an example below, our directory is like this:
 ```
 src/server
 src